Institutional Review Board over edited photo by Christin Hume on Unsplash.

 Sensitive Topics Review Process

 Researchers associated with Northwest University considering a sensitive topic must first undergo a sensitive topics review before progressing further in the research process.
 This is done through the Office of the Provost.
+This review is meant to provide early feedback into the ethical review process and does not guarantee ultimate approval of the project.
+Applications must still be submitted to the IRB for final research approval.

 Research at Northwest University